cornedor/mayhem/README.md

 Update
 ======
 As of school year 2015/2016 the Deltion website has been updated.
-This project is no longer working and not beeing maintained.
+This project is no longer working and not being maintained.

 mayhem